TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 #### Step 2: Get computer choice function

 Your game will be played against the computer.
-You will make a function that randomly returns 'Rock', 'Paper' or 'Scissors':
+You will write a function that randomly returns "Rock", "Paper" or "Scissors".

 1. Create a new function named `getComputerChoice`.
-1. Write the code so that `getComputerChoice` randomly `return` one of the following string values: "Rock", "Paper" or "Scissors".
+1. Write the code so that `getComputerChoice` will randomly `return` one of the following string values: "Rock", "Paper" or "Scissors".
    - **Hint**: The [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method returns a random number that's greater than or equal to 0 and less than 1.
 Think about how you can use this to conditionally return one of the multiple choices.
 1. Test that your function returns what you expect using `console.log` or [the browser developer tools](https://www.theodinproject.com/lessons/foundations-javascript-developer-tools) before advancing to the next step.

 #### Step 3: Play round function

 Your game will be played round by round.
-You will make a function that takes the human and computer player choices as arguments, plays a single round and returns a winner announcement:
+You will write a function that takes the human and computer player choices as arguments, plays a single round and returns a winner announcement.

 1. Create a new function named `playRound`.
 1. Define two parameters for `playRound`: `playerChoice` and `computerChoice`.
 Use these two parameters to take the human and computer choices as arguments.